 Young Minds - https://youngminds.org.uk/find-help/for-parents/parents-helpline/

 Sometimes the hardest part of the school day for the children and for parents is saying goodbye at the school gate in the morning.
-This has been made harder over recent months with the contact in school being restricted due to COVID regulations.
 The difficulties that some children are having coming through the school gate in the mornings are a normal part of their emotional development and be assured that your child is not the only one who does not want to leave their parents in the morning.

 To help with that difficult transition there are some things that as parents you can do which would ensure an easier start to the day for both you and your children.

 For some of our youngest children they are still getting used to a school day and we have noticed that they are tired, however please be assured that once they are in their classrooms and following the usual routine of their day they are happy and settled.

 It has been a really difficult couple of years for lots of us and the pressures of family life and looking after our children can feel hard at the moment.

 To help them manage these feelings, try doing things together that you enjoy as a family.
 Take time to listen to their worries or concerns, but keep those safe boundaries in place.
 Stick as much as possible to their normal routine, sure they are getting enough sleep, they are having downtime away from their electronic devices, ensure that they come into school on time, having had a good breakfast and with everything, they need.
 Routines and boundaries help them to feel safe and secure.